CrystallineOrg/SymmetricTightBinding.jl/docs/dev_docs.md

    the one representing only the longitudinal modes $n^L$.
 You can obtain the symmetry vector of transversal modes from those two by $n^T=n^{T+L}-n^L$.

-Additionally it is interesting to separate those symmetry vectors into the irreps belonging to $\Gamma$ and the others.
+Additionally, it is interesting to separate those symmetry vectors into the irreps belonging to $\Gamma$ and the others.
 This is because we need to test if the zero frequency modes are well represented by the model as stipulated by [Thomas' paper](https://link.aps.org/doi/10.1103/PhysRevX.12.021066), and that any negative